-Services Information about billing Care management Care management should be billed per hour of service delivered to the participant, which includes any time spent on direct or indirect care management activities.
-Please note: this is not limited to face-to-face time spent with the participant.
-Further information on the scope of direct and indirect care management is available in the Support at Home program manual.
-Transport The billable unit for transport is 1 trip.
+Services Information about billing Transport The billable unit for transport is 1 trip.
 A trip is one way.
 For example, picking up a participant from their home and driving them to their destination.
 Taking the participant back home is a second trip.
 Meal Delivery The billable unit for meal delivery is per meal delivered.

-Services Information about billing Meals can be delivered in any quantity, and each meal counts as a separate unit.
+Meals can be delivered in any quantity, and each meal counts as a separate unit.
 For example, delivering 7 meals once per week would be counted as delivering 7 units of meals.
 A meal which includes multiple courses is counted as 1 meal.
+All other services The billable unit for all services other than Transport and Meal Delivery is time-based.
+The unit price for 1 hour of a service would be expressed as 'dollars per hour'.